ope-tech/laravel-ses/README.md

 Calling enableAllTracking() enables open, reject, bounce, delivery, complaint and link tracking.

-> Please note that an exception is thrown if you attempt send Mailable that contains multiple recipients when Open -tracking enabled
+> Please note that an exception is thrown if you attempt send a Mailable that contains multiple recipients when Open -tracking is enabled.

 You can, of course, disable and enable all the tracking options